-- A wireless communication facility may be constructed to a maximum overall height of 200 feet regardless of the maximum height requirements listed in the zoning district.
-The measurement of overall height includes the height of a building that a wireless support structure may be mounted upon measured from the grade to the highest point of the wireless support structure. - The Board of Zoning Appeals must evaluate the proposed type of construction of the wireless support structure (mono pole, quy wire or free standing) based upon adjacent land uses and character of adjacent properties. - The Board of Zoning Appeals may require camouflage on a new wireless support structure.
-A wireless support structure proposed near an airport or in a designated flight path may need a contrasting color to its surroundings if required by the Federal Aviation Administration. - 5.
-Any wireless support structure 100 feet or less in overall height need not be painted red and white.
+- A new wireless communication facility must be designed to allow a minimum co-location of two additional antennas from two additional providers. - 2.
+A wireless communication facility may be constructed to a maximum overall height of 200 feet regardless of the maximum height requirements listed in the zoning district.
+The measurement of overall height includes the height of a building that a wireless support structure may be mounted upon measured from the grade to the highest point of the wireless support structure. - 3.
+The Board of Zoning Appeals must evaluate the proposed type of construction of the wireless support structure (mono pole, quy wire or free standing) based upon adjacent land uses and character of adjacent properties. - 4.
+The Board of Zoning Appeals may require camouflage on a new wireless support structure.
+A wireless support structure proposed near an airport or in a designated flight path may need a contrasting color to its surroundings if required by the Federal Aviation Administration. - Any wireless support structure 100 feet or less in overall height need not be painted red and white.

-C. Setbacks
+Setbacks

-- All structures related to the wireless communication facility, excluding fences, must be located a minimum distance from all surrounding property lines or lease lines a distance equal to the height of the wireless support structure, but not less than 50 feet. - 2.
-Wireless support structures must be setback from any residential use a minimum of one and one half times the height of the wireless support structure.
+- All structures related to the wireless communication facility, excluding fences, must be located a minimum distance from all surrounding property lines or lease lines a distance equal to the height of the wireless support structure, but not less than 50 feet. - Wireless support structures must be setback from any residential a minimum of one and one half times the height of the wireless support structure.
 This standard does not apply to the residence owned by the person leasing or selling the property for the purposes of locating the wireless support structure. - The Board of Zoning Appeals may require a greater setback 3. where a proposed wireless support structure is in close proximity to a concentrated area of residential uses, an airport or heliport, a state or federal highway or a Park and Open Space use.